Vancouver Canucks: Mascot

 The Vancouver Canucks' mascot is an anthropomorphic killer whale (orca) named Fin the Orca.
 He is often seen banging a First Nations drum or skating around during intermissions firing t-shirts out of a compressed air cannon.
 On occasion, "smoke" also comes out of the blowhole on his head.
 Fin is known for his "chomping" where he bites the heads of fans.

-Two fans of the Canucks became unofficial mascots of the team at the end of the 2009–2010 season, donning zentai-style, skin-tight green bodysuits in slightly different shades of green as The Green Men, and have been known to accompany the team on road games, as they did in the 2011 Stanley Cup Finals to the TD Garden against the Boston Bruins.
+Two fans of the Canucks became unofficial mascots of the team at the end of the 2009–2010 season, donning zentai-style, skin-tight green bodysuits in slightly different shades of green as The Green Men, and have been known to accompany the team on road games, as they did in the 2011 Stanley Cup Final to the TD Garden against the Boston Bruins.
 On September 5, 2012, as an acknowledgement of their rising popularity, ESPN inducted The Green Men into the "Hall of Fans", a semi-satirical take on a Hall of Fame.
 In November 2014, the Green Men announced that 2014–15 would be their final season.
+After an 8-season absence, the Green Men made two surprise appearances during the 2023–24 season, on February 24, 2024, during a game against the Bruins, and on May 8, 2024, during the Canucks' first game of the conference semifinals against the Edmonton Oilers in the 2024 Stanley Cup playoffs.

 Media

-After a relationship with CKNW stretching since the Canucks joined the NHL in 1970, the Canucks entered into a new radio broadcast deal in 2006 with CKST – an AM sports/talk station.
+After a relationship with CKNW stretching since the Canucks joined the NHL in 1970, the Canucks entered into a new radio broadcast deal in 2006 with CKST—an AM sports/talk station.
 John Shorthouse continues to call the play-by-play, as he has since 1999, though with his role on the Canucks' television broadcasts becoming more prominent in recent years.
-As of 2021, Shorthouse now works the Canucks' TV broadcasts on a full-time basis alongside analyst John Garrett.
-Brendan Batchelor and Corey Hirsch currently call Canucks games on radio.
+As of 2023, Shorthouse now works the Canucks' TV broadcasts on a full-time basis alongside analysts Dave Tomlinson (primary) and Ray Ferraro (select games).
+Brendan Batchelor and Randip Janda call Canucks games on radio.
 The games aired on 14 stations across British Columbia.
 On March 9, 2017, it was announced that Rogers Media had acquired radio rights to the Canucks under a 5-year deal to begin in the 2017–18 season.
 On April 25, 2017, Rogers announced that it would acquire CISL from Newcap Radio and convert it to a sports radio format to serve as team flagship.

 Sportsnet and Rogers hold a monopoly on all television broadcasts of the Canucks; regional games are aired by Sportsnet Pacific, and occasionally on the overflow channel Sportsnet Canucks.
 Sportsnet had held the television rights to the team since 1998.
 Since 2014, Sportsnet also held the NHL national TV rights in Canada, allowing Canucks broadcasts (including the now sublicensed Hockey Night in Canada from CBC) to be televised nationally on a number of occasions.